Harry-Chan/seq2seqlm-on-qg/README.md

 ## Expriments
 We report score with [NQG Scorer](https://github.com/xinyadu/nqg) which is using in SQuAD NQG

-Default all model (BART-HLQG and BART-QG) sizes are "base"
+Default BART-HLQG and BART-QG sizes are "base"

 ### SQuAD NQG